ITStudioAT/spa/README.md

 SPA is the initial Laravel installtion for a single page application.

 It contains:
-- vue with vue-router as Javascript-Framework
+- Vue with Vue-Router as Javascript-Framework
-- pinia as store for vue
+- Pinia as store for vue
-- vuetify as vue component framework
+- Vuetify as vue component framework
 - Sanctum as authentication system for SPAs
 - Vite for asset bundling